rubysamurai/meta-rails/README.md

 <meta name="description" content="Register to manage your account" />
 ```

-Options hash can be passed to `meta_description` helper:
+Keyword arguments can be passed to `meta_description` helper:

-Option       | Description                                   | Default
+Argument     | Description                                   | Default
 -------------|-----------------------------------------------|-----------
 `:identifier`| Identifier for stored page's meta description | `:meta_description`

 ## Robots

-Robots meta tag can control the behavior of search engine crawling and indexing.
+Robots meta tag can control the behavior of search engine crawling and indexing (refer to [this](https://developers.google.com/search/reference/robots_meta_tag) and [this](https://moz.com/learn/seo/robots-meta-directives) articles for details).

 #### How to use `robots` helper